Technigo/project-react-native-app/README.md

 ## The problem

-This app was built with React Native and make use of the device accelerometer sensors.
+This app was built with React Native and it makes use of the device accelerometer sensors to provide inspiration for taking a time out.
 The styling was created with styled-components.

 ## View it live